How to Use This Trinidad Carnival Cost Calculator

 Is Trinidad Carnival expensive?

-When should I book?
+When should I book flights and accommodation?

 How much cash should I bring?